danju4rizzl/my-react-app/README.md

 The second argument the (dependency) is optional, but you must know how and when to use it.

-⚠️Don't run the code below, I will hang your computer ⚠️
+⚠️Don't run the code below yet!
+It will hang your computer in an infinite loop⚠️

 ```
 import { useState, useEffect } from "react";